Hollingsworth v. Perry: Defendants

 Attorney General Jerry Brown chose not to defend the lawsuit, saying that Proposition 8 violates the Fourteenth Amendment to the United States Constitution and should be struck down.
 Governor Arnold Schwarzenegger also declined to participate in the defense but said it was appropriate for the courts to hear the case and "resolve the merits of this action expeditiously" because it "presents important constitutional questions that require and warrant judicial determination."
 On November 2, 2010, Brown was elected governor and Kamala Harris was elected attorney general.
 Both ran on platforms promising not to defend the proposition, and the state continued to decline defending Proposition 8 in court after they assumed office.

-Two groups, the official proponents of Proposition 8, ProtectMarriage.com, led by then-Senator Dennis Hollingsworth, and a rival group, the Campaign for California Families, sought to intervene as defendants.
+Two groups, the official proponents of Proposition 8, ProtectMarriage.com, led by then-state-senator Dennis Hollingsworth, and a rival group, the Campaign for California Families, sought to intervene as defendants.
 The court allowed the official proponents to intervene, filling the void left by the state officials' acquiescence.
 The judge denied the request from the Campaign for California Families.

 On December 15, Imperial County also filed a motion to intervene as a defendant despite the fact that the intervenor deadline had passed.
 They argued that the civil agencies named in the suit, the counties of Alameda and Los Angeles and the state government, were not actively defending the Proposition.
 They continued to argue that the case needed a proper governmental defendant.
 On August 4, along with the ruling, Judge Vaughn Walker denied Imperial County intervenor status.